openid/connect/README.md

 ### Intellectual Property (IP) Notice
 Contributions to this repository are subject to the [**OpenID Foundation Intellectual Property Policy**](https://openid.net/ipr).
 To contribute text, pull requests, or major revisions, you must be a member of the OpenID Foundation and have signed the **Contribution Agreement**.

-* Learn more about joining the working group at https://openid.net/wg/connect/.
+* Learn more about participating in the working group at https://openid.net/wg/connect/.

 ---